RavinduISHA/Landing_Page/README.md

 Frameworks - ReactJs, TailwindCSS

 Assumptions:
-    - second section left side It's an Image
+    - The second section is on the left side as it is a Image
-    - forth section there's a toggle menu
+    - The Forth section panel has a toggle menu

 Improvements:
     - Scroll down option
     - Forth section Relalistic materials and Live interaction contents with toggle

-Minimize page loading speed:
+methods or suggestions minimize page loading speed:
     - compress images without loosing quality
     - resubale components used
-    - Lazy loading images
+    - Load images and other media only when they are about to enter the viewport
     - Remove unnessary comments, characters, and white spaces
-    -
+    - Merge CSS and JavaScript files to reduce the number of requests.

 How to test the project:
     - clone the repository